Adnuntius/android_sdk/README.md

                 .addKeyValue("version", "4.3");
 ```

-#### userId, sessionId and consentString support
+#### Parent parameter configuration

-Possible to inject a application wide userId, sessionId and consentString into an ad request.
+Possible to configure parent request parameters such as userId, sessionId and consentString into an ad request.

 These values are passed onto the ad server request.